manjunathmkotabal/javaMVC/README.md

 # javaMVC
-""" its a small java project perfrming student registration"""
+`its a small java project perfrming student registration`